rcaba002/Event-Squared/README.md

 ﻿# Event-Squared

-An event management app built on Node and Angular, using express and lodash
+An event management app built on Node and Angular, using express, bootstrap, jquery and lodash